Managing exposure to chemicals

 The summary Figure shows the proportion of indicator components for which ‘Managing exposure to chemicals is the primary goal that have been assigned to each assessment category, with the exact number of indicator components shown as a label on the bars.

-Indicator H3a (Emissions of mercury to air land and water in England) does not yet have a sufficiently long time series for an assessment of any trend, but indicator H3b (Emissions of persistent organic pollutants to air land and water in England) could be assessed.
-All of the pollutants measured by this indicator showed an improvement over the medium and long term.
-Most have also shown short-term improvements, however, emissions of hexachlorobenzene increased over the short term and polychlorinated naphthalenes showed little or no change.
+There are 3 indicators comprising of 11 components in total with this primary goal.
+Indicator H4 (Exposure of wildlife to chemicals in the environment in England) does not currently present information as the time series needed for applying the standard Outcome Indicator Framework assessment method.
+The 2 components of indicator H3a (Emissions of mercury to air land and water in England) do not yet have a sufficiently long time series for an assessment of any trend, but indicator H3b (Emissions of persistent organic pollutants to air land and water in England) could be assessed.
+All 7 of the pollutants measured by this indicator showed an improvement over the long term.
+Most have also shown medium and short-term improvements, however, emissions of hexachlorobenzene showed little or no change over the medium term and increased over the short term, and emissions of polychlorinated naphthalenes also increased over the short term.
+The final indicator with the primary goal of managing exposure to chemicals (J5: Prevent harmful chemicals from being recycled) showed improvements over the short, medium and long-term assessment periods.

 Summary of assessment results - Managing exposure to chemicals